Neutron-quark stars: Discerning viable alternatives for the higher-density part of the equation of state of compact

-We compute the spectrum of the fundamental and dominant harmonic mode ($l = m = 2$) of the GW strain up to $18$ ms after the merger for all models except for QHC21Ch-soft with mass $2.96 M_{\odot}$, where the collapse to black hole occurs around $11$ ms after the merger.
+To connect the remnant properties to observation, we compute the spectrum of the fundamental and dominant harmonic mode ($l = m = 2$) of the GW strain up to $18$ ms after the merger for all models except for QHC21Ch-soft with mass $2.96 M_{\odot}$, where the collapse to black hole occurs around $11$ ms after the merger.

-The values of $f_2$ are estimated by fitting the spectrum through the Markov Chain Monte Carlo method described in the SM of~\cite{HuangPRL2022}, in which the GW contribution from the inspiral is filtered out by approximating it with a power law plus exponential decay (starting at the contact frequency), and the main peak is described by a skewed Gaussian.
-For a more direct comparison with other works, we also compute the mean of the $f_2$ frequency, $f_{2, \text{mean}}$, following the definition of Eq.
-(21) in~\cite{Takami:2014tva}.
+The values of $f_2$ are estimated by fitting the spectrum through the Markov Chain Monte Carlo (MCMC) method described in the Supplemental Material of~\cite{HuangPRL2022}, in which the GW contribution from the inspiral is filtered out by approximating it with a power law plus exponential decay (starting at the contact frequency $f_{\rm cont} = C^{3/2}/(2\pi M)$, where $C$ represents stellar compactness~\citep{Damour-contact-frequency}; see Appendix~\ref{no-f2 mass threshold} for more details).
+The main peak is fitted by a skewed Gaussian because both amplitude and frequency evolve in time.
+This MCMC framework enables statistically robust uncertainty quantification for the characteristic frequencies, and in this work, the fitting includes the $f_1$, $f_2$, and $f_3$ modes~\citep{Takami:2014zpa}.
+For a more direct comparison with other works, we also estimate the mean of the $f_2$ frequency, $f_{2, \text{mean}}$; the uncertainty is estimated by using the analytical expression of mean in a skewed Gaussian distribution $f_{2, \text{mean}} = f_{2} + \sigma \mu_z \sqrt{2/\pi}$, where $\sigma$ is the standard deviation, $\mu_z \equiv \alpha / \sqrt{1 + \alpha^2}$ is the often-used formula for the shift of the mode, and $\alpha$ is the model parameter that controls the direction of skewness.
+The uncertainties of the mean are taken to be the 68\% confidence interval of the distribution.